 The great 18th century writer Dr Samuel Johnson, who suffered from severe bouts of depression, said that “the only end of writing is to enable the reader better to enjoy life or better to endure it.”
 The world's first free online course in "Literature and Mental Health" explores how enjoying literature can help us to endure life.
-You can go to the course now, or read more about it here ...

 - Stress: In poetry, the word “stress” refers to the emphasis of certain syllables in a poem’s metre.
 How might the metrical “stresses” of poetry help us to cope with the mental and emotional stresses of modern life?

 - Bereavement: The psychologist Elisabeth Kübler-Ross famously proposed that there are five stages of grief.
-How might Shakespeare’s Hamlet and poems by Wordsworth and Hardy help us to think differently about the process of grieving?
+How might Shakespeare’s Hamlet and poems by William Wordsworth and Thomas Hardy help us to think differently about the process of grieving?

 - Trauma: PTSD or “shellshock” has long been associated with the traumatic experiences of soldiers in World War 1.
 How is the condition depicted in war poetry of the era?
 Can poems and plays offer us an insight into other sources of trauma, including miscarriage and assault?